Nouvellie/ubuntu/post-install.md

 [User themes](https://extensions.gnome.org/extension/19/user-themes/)
 ```
 Switch to ON and click install.
-alt + F2 then R then ENTER
+After that "alt + F2", then R and then ENTER
 ```